 Väärinmaja used to feature often in the rally throughout the 70’s and 80’s.
 After that it was absent before a short comeback from 2008 to 2010.
 Originally the stage was just one road, but in the 80’s other sections were added to it.
 The 2010 version was actually the longest stage of the whole rally in almost 30 km length with a plethora of roads.

-The 2008 meanwhile version was almost half shorter.
-It shows a distinct difference between the narrow forest roads in the beginning and the wider but still quite technical classic section at the end, combined by a short strip of tarmac at 4:09 in this video
+Meanwhile, the 2008 version shown on this video was almost half shorter.
+It shows a distinct difference between the narrow forest roads in the beginning and the wider but still quite technical classic section at the end, combined by a short strip of tarmac at 4:09

 The only challenge with Väärinmaja is that it’s situated relatively far West from the service park.
 However, the distance from Paviljonki to the beginning and the end of the 2010 stage is 110 km – the same as to the beginning of Päijälä!